 4.3 Specification suffix information

-Unless stated otherwise the following suffixes are used for indicating at 2nd level clause, shown in Table 4.3-1.
+Unless stated otherwise, the suffixes shown in Table 4.3-1 are used for indicating at 2nd level clause.
+For shared spectrum channel access, suffices A, B, and D are used for indicating at 3rd level clause.